 Consideration of the New Testament documents, particularly the Gospels, dealing with their context, literary structure, and relationships.
 Attention to the variety of interpretations given the person of Jesus.

-Prerequisite(s): 1 of HON100(Religion, Vocation, and the Search for Meaning I), REL100(Religion, Vocation, and the Search for Meaning I), REL300(Religion, Vocation, and the Search for Meaning I+II), RLN100(Religion, Vocation, and the Search for Meaning I)
+Prerequisite(s): 1 of HON100(Religion, Vocation, and the Search for Meaning I), REL100(Religion, Vocation, and the Search for Meaning I), REL300(Religion, Vocation, and the Search for Meaning I)

 Responsible Leadership in an Interfaith World